Yashi-For-Now/Yashi-For-Now/README.md

 - 📝 I regularly write articles on [https://github.com/Yashi-For-Now](https://github.com/Yashi-For-Now)

-- 💬 Ask me about **Javascript, HTML, CSS, React, Data Analysis, Novels, Songs and Musicals.**
+- 💬 Talk to me about **Current Technologies in the IT sector, Novels, Songs and Musicals.**

 - 📫 How to reach me **s.yashashwani0.02@gmail.com**